 The court may permit the pleas of guilty or guilty but mentally ill, to be withdrawn at any time before judgment.
 Rcr 8.10.

 24. POSTPONEMENT OF HEARING OR TRIAL

 The court, upon motion and sufficient good cause, may grant a postponement of a hearing or trial.
-If material defense witness unavailable, parties may agree to read affidavit to jury, but prosecution may object.
+If a material defense witness is unavailable, parties may agree to read the affidavit to the jury, but the prosecution may object.
 Rcr 9.04.

 25. JURY INSTRUCTIONS – Criminal trials and Civil trials.

-The court may direct at any time before or during trial that the parties submit jury instructions.
+Civil trials: The court may direct at any time before or during the trial that the parties submit jury instructions.
 At the close of evidence either party may request the court instruct the jury on any matter appropriate to the issues in the action.
-Court must give each party opportunity to object to his instructions prior to reading them to the jury.
+The court must give each party the opportunity to object to his instructions prior to reading them to the jury.
 No party may assign as error the giving or the failure to give an instruction unless he has fairly and adequately presented his position by an offered instruction or by motion, or unless he makes objection before the court instructs the jury, stating specifically the matter to which he objects and the ground or grounds of his objection.
 Civil Rule 51 (1) (2) (3).
-“When no objection given to instructions, party cannot complain of error…” See: Div. of Parks v.
+“When no objection given to instructions, the party cannot complain of error…” See Div. of Parks v.
 Haines, 316 SW2d 60 (KY 1958).

 26. ADDITIONAL INSTRUCTIONS WHEN JURY HUNG

 The court may only give such additional instructions as are permitted by RCr 9.57(1).
 See Comm. v.
 Mitchell, 943 SW2d 625 (Ky. l997).